F L A S H G O R D O N

 Flash Gordon was a major motion picture property for its time.
 Having failed to secure the rights from King Features Syndicate to first bring Alex Raymond’s titular hero to the screen, young director George Lucas was compelled to create his own space opera heavily influenced by the cinematic serials of his childhood.

-Producer Dino De Laurentiis, however, did manage to win the rights and in association with Universal Studios eventually managed to get the picture made in the UK at Shepperton Studios under the direction of Mike Hodges after the departure of original director Nic Roeg.
+European Producer Dino De Laurentiis, however, did manage to win the rights and in association with Universal Studios eventually managed to get the picture made in the UK at Shepperton Studios under the direction of Mike Hodges after the departure of original director Nic Roeg.

 The global campaign for the movie would be significant given the phenomenal response by audiences, ironically, to George Lucas final product of Star Wars, a merchandising juggernaut and a film that would redefine movie marketing forever more.